graboskyc/SCBCarnivalPPSigns/README.md

 The APPX package can be deployed via the webpage (http://IOTHOST:8080) and upload the APPXBundle package and Dependencies.

 After deployed, you need to set the app to be default for startup.

+# Use
+Once deployed and set as the default app, whenever power is applied to the IOT device, the sign will run.

+Performance wise, especially for websites, I have noticed that it takes a few rotations for the system to "warm up" and cache assets.
+After this, the performance gets better.

+The way the app works is the slide show will automatically start.
+You can also start immediately by pressing the big button.

+The settings menu also triggers the option to hide any asset containing `_specials` which can be useful if a special runs out mid-night.
+It can also disable all web page assets if there is no internet connection.